-In a world where the 10-year bond yields only 1.7% and equity return expectations are down, investors are looking for ways to increase returns in their portfolios – often incurring greater risk and less liquidity.
-But the investment world is larger than U.S. indexes and, as Chautauqua Capital Management's Brian Beitner explains in this video, managers who have bucked the recent trend toward passive strategies have found opportunities in international markets.
+In a rising-rate environment where the U.S. 10-year bond yields only around 2.5% and equity valuations are unquestionably high, investors are understandably concerned about future returns in their portfolios.
+Many investors have moved to passive indexed strategies for the domestic portions of their portfolios, but the investment world is larger than U.S. indexes and, as Chautauqua Capital Management's Brian Beitner explains in this video, managers who have bucked the recent trend toward passive strategies have found opportunities in international markets.

 Acquired by Baird in January, 2016, Chautauqua Capital Management has built a decade-long track record of risk-adjusted returns since inception of its International Growth Equity and Global Growth Equity strategies.
 In May the team launched the Chautauqua Global Growth Fund and Chautauqua International Growth Fund at Baird.
 To learn more about the Chautauqua team and their rigorous approach to investment management, visit chautauquacapital.com.